ActiveLogin/ActiveLogin.Identity/README.md

 ### Why is there an overload to pass a date to Parse and ToString()?

 Some forms of a Swedish Personal Identity Number depends of the age of the person it represents.
-The "-" will be replaced with a "+" once the person is 100 years old or older.
+The "-" will be replaced with a "+" the year a person is 100 years old or older.
 Therefore an overload exists to define at what point in the the data should be represented.
 Useful for parsing old data or printing data fore the future.

 ## ActiveLogin